-Module A: History, Legal Precedents, and Values (5 hours)
+Module A: History, Legal Precedents, and Values

-- 1. Identify major laws and court rulings that have helped shape special education services. - 2.
-Describe the legal rights of students with disabilities and the qualification processes for special education services and 504 plans. - 3.
-Identify processes of special education services in your state. - 4.
-Identify the concerns and experiences with inclusion and explain the values and rationale for inclusion of students with disabilities into general education.
+- 1) Identify major laws and court rulings that have helped shape special education services. - 2) Describe the legal rights of students with disabilities and the qualification processes for special education services and 504 plans. - 3) Identify processes of special education services in your state. - 4) Identify the concerns and experiences with inclusion and explain the values and rationale for inclusion of students with disabilities into general education.

-Module B: Overview of Human Growth, Learning and Development (3 hours)
+Module B: Overview of Human Growth, Learning and Development

-- 1. Identify major cognitive, affective, physical, and communicative milestones of typically developing children and youth. - 2.
-Recognize the principles of Universal Design for Learning (UDL). - 3.
-Identify the risk factors that may prohibit or impede typical development and the protective factors that may allow learners to be resilient.
+- 1) Identify major cognitive, affective, physical, and communicative milestones of typically developing children and youth. - 2) Recognize the principles of universal design for learning. - 3) Identify the risk factors that may prohibit or impede typical development and the protective factors that may allow learners to be resilient.

-Module C: Overview of Disabilities (5 hours)
+Module C: Overview of Disabilities

-- 1. Describe how beliefs about people with disabilities are related to life experiences. - 2.
-Use person-first language by talking and writing about people with disabilities in ways that honor their dignity and respect their value. - 3.
-Identify categories of disability according to state and national laws. - 4.
-Recognize the cognitive, communicative, physical, and affective needs that students may have as a result of a disability. - 5.
-Assemble information about specific disabilities, syndromes, and medical conditions using internet and library resources.
+- 1) Describe how beliefs about people with disabilities are related to life experiences. - 2) Use person-first language by talking and writing about people with disabilities in ways that honor their dignity and respect their value. - 3) Identify categories of disability according to state and federal laws. - 4) Recognize the cognitive, communicative, physical, and affective needs that students may have as a result of a disability. - 5) Assemble information about specific disabilities, syndromes, and medical conditions using internet and library resources.

-Module D: Health, Safety, Physical, and Emotional Needs of Students with Disabilities (2 hours)
+Module D: Health, Safety, Physical, and Emotional Needs of Students with Disabilities

-- 1. Identify written health, safety, and emergency procedures and practices. - 2.
-Describe responsibilities and practice associated with maintaining the physical health and safety of students. - 3.
-Discuss the obligation of all school personnel to report child abuse, suicidal ideation, and/or dangerous behavior.
+- 1) Identify written health, safety, and emergency procedures and practices. - 2) Describe responsibilities and practice associated with maintaining the physical health and safety of students. - 3) Discuss the obligation of all school personnel to report child abuse, suicidal ideation, and/or dangerous behavior. - 4) Describe techniques that promote interactions and facilitate friendships among students with and without disabilities.